-The Solomon Islands are not a free shore snorkeling destination.
-Most snorkeling spots are resorts house reefs (only accessible to guests) or uninhabited small islands or patch reefs, only reachable by boat tours.
+The Solomon Islands is not a free shore snorkeling destination.
+Most snorkeling spots are resort house reefs (only accessible to guests) or uninhabited small islands or patch reefs, only reachable by boat tours.
 Even in the main inhabited islands, you’ll generally have to pay a small fee to the locals to access the beaches.

 Other exciting snorkeling hotspots in the Solomon Islands are the Papatura Islands (which lies just north to Santa Isabel) and the islands and reefs accessible from Munda (on New Georgia’s west coast).